orbitalflower/orbitalflower.github.io/_posts/2017-08-07-apotheosis-prestige-classes.md

 ### Shapechanger

+- Faceless One (Dragon #300) gains the shapechanger subtype at level 5, its final level.
 - Master Transmogrifist (Complete Arcane) gains the Shapechanger subtype at level 5.
 This is rare in that it's granted halfway through the prestige class instead of at the end.
 - Primeval (Frostburn) gains the shapechanger subtype at level 10.
+- Shapeshifter (Oriental Adventures, per errata in Dragon #318) gains the shapechanger subtype.

 ### Swarm